dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T543: Surveillance can ensure public safety but must respect rights.
+### T543: Surveillance can be useful for public safety if it respects privacy.

 |Support|
 |---|